How to calculate United miles value

 For example, I found a round-trip coach ticket from my hometown of Missoula to Honolulu in late March 2020 for 45,000 United Airlines miles and ~$11 in taxes and fees.
 The same seat costs ~$700 in cash.

 I don’t know about you, but I’d rather use my miles than be about $700 in cash.
 Plus, I’d be getting a value of ~1.53 cents per mile from my miles, which is a decent deal.

 How to earn United miles

-If you’re looking for more ways to earn miles there are a couple of United credit cards with limited-time welcome offers:
+If you’re looking for more ways to earn miles there are a couple of United credit cards with the following welcome offers: